fuyuncat/rquery/README.md

    - replace(str,replace1,new1[,replace2,new2...]) : Normal function.
 Replace all replace strings in a string with new strings.<br />
    - regreplace(str,pattern,sub) : Normal function.
 Replace all regular pattern in a string with sub (capturing group supported).<br />
    - regmatch(str,pattern,sub) : Normal function.
 Return an expression including the capturing groups matched a regular pattern.
 Use {N} to stand for the matched groups<br />
+   - regcount(str,pattern) : Normal function.
+Get the number of regular pattern matchs in a string.<br />
+   - regget(str,pattern,idxnum) : Normal function.
+Get the regular pattern matched string with specific sequence number in a string. if idxnum is a negtive number, it will start searching from the end of the string.<br />
    - comparestr(str1,str2) : Normal function.
 Compare str1 to str2, case sensitive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - nocaseComparestr(str1,str2) : Normal function.
 Compare str1 to str2, case insensive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - countword(str,[ingnore_quoters]) : Normal function.
 Get the number of word in a string.
 Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word<br />
    - getword(str,wordnum,[ingnore_quoters]) : Normal function.
 Get a word specified sequence number in a string.
-Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word<br />
+Any substring separated by space/tab/newline/punctuation marks will be count as a word. if ingnore_quoters (in pairs, e.g. ''"") provided, the whole string between quoters will be counted as one word. if wordnum is a negtive number, it will start searching from the end of the string.<br />
-   - getword(str,delimiter,part_index) : Normal function.
-Get a part of a string splitted by delimiter. <br />
+   - getpart(str,delimiter,part_index) : Normal function.
+Get a part of a string splitted by delimiter. if part_index is a negtive number, it will start searching from the end of the string.<br />
+   - countpart(str,delimiter) : Normal function.
+Get the number parts in a string splitted by delimiter. if part_index is a negtive number, it will start searching from the end of the string.<br />
    - countstr(str,substr) : Normal function. count occurences of substr in str.<br />
    - trimleft(str[,char][,repeat(1|0)]) : Normal function.
 Trim all char from left of the string, if char is not provided, all space (including tab) will be trimmed.<br />
    - trimright(str[,char][,repeat(1|0)]) : Normal function.
 Trim all char from right of the string, if char is not provided, all space (including tab) will be trimmed.<br/>